dkimbel/CSPrimer/algorithms/trees-and-graphs/word-ladder/README.md

 # Word Ladder

+Breadth-first search to find a path from a given 'start word' to a given 'end word', where:

+- We only change one letter at a time.
+- Every 'word' we use must be an actual English word (per our starting word list file).

+At least for now, we're only supporting words of length 3, 4, and 5.
+The start and end word must be the same length.

 ## `split-word-list` helper script

 Besides the main program, my Rust crate contains a helper binary that operates on the `words.txt` dictionary